 - SEMrush Search Engine Marketing Tools: Sign up for a free account and check Backlinks.

-When I have some time to play with statistics and I discover a site that found enough value in any of my sites to link to me, I always stop by their Website and thank them.
-If the mention and link are in a Blog post, I’ll contribute to the conversation in the comments and again thank them for their support.
+When I have some time to play with statistics and I discover a site that found enough value in any of my sites to link to me, I always stop by their website and thank them.
+If the mention and link are in a blog post, I’ll contribute to the conversation in the comments and again thank them for their support.

 At your service,